TopoRec: Point Cloud Recognition Using Topological Data Analysis: Experiments and Results

 \subsection{Datasets}

-The ShapeNet dataset~\cite{shapenet2015} is a large-scale collection of 3D models designed for research in computer vision and robotics.
+\textbf{Point Cloud Object Recognition Datasets. } The ShapeNet dataset~\cite{shapenet2015} is a large-scale collection of 3D models designed for research in computer vision and robotics.
 It contains over 3 million 3D models across 55 object categories, with a rich set of annotations such as object parts, poses, and semantics.
 We have used $800$ point clouds randomly selected from eight categories ($100$ each) as our point cloud database.
 The Sydney Urban Point Cloud dataset~\cite{de2013unsupervised} consists of high-resolution LiDAR point cloud data captured from various urban environments in Sydney, Australia.
 It has $13$ classes and $588$ point clouds.
-The number of queries used in our evaluations is listed in Table \ref{tab:query_count}.

-The Oxford RobotCar and NUS (in-house) datasets are popular in the literature on place recognition.
-We chose two prior studies that used these datasets, PointNetVlad and PCAN, as baselines for comparative analysis.
-These LiDAR scan datasets were collected in the real world using SICK LMS-151 and Velodyne HDL-64, respectively.
-All point clouds in these datasets were preprocessed by removing the ground planes and downsampling to $4096$ points.
-The point coordinates were then shifted and rescaled to have a zero mean and fall within the [-1,1] range.
-We used the baseline test setting from \cite{uy2018pointnetvlad}.
-For further information on the Oxford and NUS datasets, refer to \cite{uy2018pointnetvlad}.
 For the KITTI-360~\cite{Liao2022PAMI} dataset, we used the fused LiDAR scans from Velodyne HDL-64E and a SICK LMS-200.
 Specifically, we used trajectories $[0,2,3,4,5,6,7,9,10]$.
 From each of these trajectories, we selected 20\% point clouds as queries.
-For the SUN-3D dataset~\cite{xiao2013sun3d}, we selected $1000$ random depth images, which then were converted to 3D point clouds by the authors' provided code\footnote{https://sun3d.cs.princeton.edu/}.
-Like KITTI-360, we used 20\% point clouds as queries and corresponding results are reported next.
+For the SUN-3D dataset~\cite{xiao2013sun3d}, we selected $1000$ random depth images, which were then converted to 3D point clouds by the authors' provided code\footnote{https://sun3d.cs.princeton.edu/}.
+Like KITTI-360, we used 20\% point clouds as queries, and the corresponding results are reported next.
 For these two datasets, the database and the query clouds were uniformly downsampled to approximately $10,000$ points for our experiments.